cmu-phil/py-tetrad/pytetrad/R/README.md

 The setup requires several steps, and you have to get several paths set right, but the payoff of going through all the setup will be very nice; it will be easy and reliable to run Tetrad algorithms in R. We are not sure yet whether these instuctions can be followed easily; please give feedback if not.

-We will assume you're using a Mac.
+We will assume for purposes of this tutorial you're using a Mac.
 If you're using Windows, you might want to wait until we've figured out how to do this on a Windows machine.
 (Or, figure it out and tell us how!)

 We will also assume that you are using RStudio.